Composable Sketches for Functions of Frequencies: Beyond the Worst Case: The Advice Model

+We evaluate the effectiveness of ``sampling by advice'' for estimating the frequency moments $\|\boldsymbol{w}\|_p^p$ with $p=3,7,10$ on datasets from~\cite{AOL,StackOverflow} (the datasets are described in Section~\ref{datasets:sec}).
+We use the following advice models: \begin{itemize} \item AOL~\cite{AOL}: We use the same predictions as in \cite{hsuIKV:ICLR2019}, which were the result training a deep learning model on the queries from the first five days.
+We use the prediction to estimate frequency moments on the queries from the 51st and 81st days (after removing duplicate queries from multiple clicks on results). \item Stack Overflow~\cite{StackOverflow}: We consider two six-month periods, 1/2013--6/2013 and 7/2013--12/2013.
+We estimate the in and out degree moments only on the data from 7/2013--12/2013, where the advice for each node is its exact degree observed in earlier data (the previous six-month period). \end{itemize}

-{\bf Experiments.} We evaluate the effectiveness of ``sampling by advice'' for estimating the frequency moments with $p=3,7,10$ on datasets from~\cite{AOL,StackOverflow} (see details in Appendix~\ref{datasets:sec}).
-We use advice models from prior work~\cite{hsuIKV:ICLR2019} based on a machine learning algorithms applied to past data and advice based directly on frequencies in past data.
-Some representative results are reported in Figure~\ref{advice:fig} and additional results and more details are provided in Appendix~\ref{adviceexperiments:sec}.
-The results reported for sampling by advice are with $k_h=0$ and two choices of balance between the ppswor sample based on the advice and the uniform sample: $k_p=k_u$ and $k_u = 32$.
-We also report performance of ppswor ($\ell_1$ sampling without replacement), $\ell_2$ sampling (with and without replacement), and the benchmark upper bound ($1/\sqrt{k}$).
+Some representative results are reported in Figure~\ref{advice:fig}.
+Additional results are provided in Appendix~\ref{actualmore:sec}.
+The results reported for sampling by advice are with $k_h=0$ and two choices of balance between the by-advice and the uniform samples: $k_p=k_u$ and $k_u = 32$.
+(The by-advice sample was implemented using PPSWOR as in Algorithm~\ref{alg:sampling-based}.)
+We also report the performance of PPSWOR ($\ell_1$ sampling without replacement), $\ell_2$ sampling (with and without replacement), and the benchmark upper bound for ideal PPS sampling according to $f(w)=w^p$, which is $1/\sqrt{k}$.

+\paragraph{Error estimation.} Our sampling scheme provides unbiased estimators for $\|f(\boldsymbol{w})\|_1$, where $f(w) = w^p$.
+We consider the normalized root mean square error (NRMSE), which for unbiased estimators is the same as the coefficient of variation (CV), the ratio of the standard deviation to the mean:

+A simple way to estimate the variance is to use the empirical squared error over multiple runs: We take the average of $(\widehat{\|f(\boldsymbol{w})\|_1} - \|f(\boldsymbol{w})\|_1)^2$ over runs and apply a square root.
+We found that 50 runs were not sufficient for an accurate estimate with our sample-by-advice methods.
+This is because of keys that had relatively high frequency and low advice, which resulted in low inclusion probability and high contribution to the variance.
+Samples that included these keys had higher estimates of the statistics than the bulk of other samples and often the significant increase was attributed to one or two keys.
+This could be remedied by significantly increasing the number of runs we average over.
+We instead opted to use different and more accurate estimators for the variance of the by-advice statistics and, for consistency, the baseline with and without-replacement schemes.

+For with-replacement schemes we computed an upper bound on the variance (and hence the NRMSE) as follows.
+The inclusion probability of a key $x$ in a sample of size $k$ is where $p_x$ is the probability to be selected in one sampling step.
+That is, $p_x = w_x/\|\boldsymbol{w}\|_1$ for with-replacement $\ell_1$ sampling and $p_x = w_x^2/\|\boldsymbol{w}\|_2^2$ for with-replacement $\ell_2$ sampling.
+We can then compute the per-key variance of our estimator \emph{exactly} for each key $x$, which is $(1/p'_x-1)(f(w_x))^2$.
+Since estimates for different keys have nonpositive covariance, the variance of our estimate of the statistics $\|f(\boldsymbol{w})\|_1$ is at most